Shivwits Band of Paiutes: History

-Pre European Contact
+Pre-European contact

 The Shivwits Paiutes settled in Utah around 1100 BC.
 Typically the Shivwits people are portrayed as hunter-gatherers who sought after berries, roots and pine nuts and hunted game such as rabbits and deer.
 However, excavations of two proto-historic features near the Santa Clara River provide evidence of Southern Paiute practice of garden cultivation (horticulture) such as wheat grains and maize cob and kernel fragments.
 They were farmers living along the Santa Clara River and the Virgin River and cultivated crops of corn, squash, melons, gourds, sunflowers, and, after European contact, winter wheat.
-They also practiced irrigation agriculture along the banks of the Virgin and Santa Clara river.
+They also practiced irrigation agriculture along the banks of the Virgin and Santa Clara rivers.

 The people in the Shivwits Band of Paiutes camped together in family groupings.
 They had a nomadic mobile lifestyle and moved around frequently.
 For shelter, many created cone-shaped wickiups to live in.
 Later, some used tepees.
 In the spring and summer they would gather, plant, and hunt food in preparation for winter.
 After growing season was over in the fall they would gather together to celebrate marriages and have dances.
 (Other major celebrations include the pine nut harvest at the spring fish spawn.)
 In the winter they told stories of the Wolf and the Coyote, and recounted the history of their people.

 It is likely that the Shivwits Plateau was also once a source of ceramic pottery that contributed to a thriving ceramic trade system that linked regions around southern Nevada and northwestern Arizona.
 These Shivwits wares were composed of iron rich, dark brown/red ceramic materials, as well as crushed Moapa Gray Ware shards, all of which support the Shivwits production of these Native American ceramics.
 With near total consistency, these Shivwits wares were most commonly characterized by their style of being very large jars, large enough that it would take one person to transport just one jar.
 This ceramic trade, however, disappeared under unknown circumstances and only the historical evidence remains in support of its existence.